moodymudskipper/refactor/README.md

 Refactoring code can be a bit scary, what if we mess something up and end up with a different output or slower code?

-Hopefully no more\! {refactor} lets you run both the original and refactored version of your code and checks whether the output is the same and if it runs as fast.
+Hopefully no more! {refactor} lets you run both the original and refactored version of your code and checks whether the output is the same and if it runs as fast.
 Then when you’re comfortable with your work you can remove the original version.